Graphic Imaging III

 In this third-level course, students will use the Adobe Creative Suite to create sophisticated digital design solutions.
 Students will focus on creating projects that demonstrate their ability to research, investigate, brainstorm and organize information in order to reach visually engaging solutions.
 Students will use industry standard procedures to produce professional quality projects.
 The course will culminate with a final professional portfolio presentation.
 (1.0 credit)

-- Tests (30%) – There will be a written format test at the end of each unit.
+- Tests (30%) – There will be a written format assessment at the end of each unit.

 I expect students to be ON TIME every day and be ready to participate.
 Respect and take care of our materials, equipment, and supplies.
 Be willing to try new things and solve problems in new and unique ways.
 And follow these three simple rules: Be safe.
 Don’t prevent me from teaching.
 Don’t prevent others from learning.